pho-veteran/stoom/stoom-app/reports.md

 - `createdAt`: Timestamp when message was sent
 - `userId`: Foreign key to User who sent the message
 - `roomId`: Foreign key to Room where message was sent

+#### RoomNote Entity
+The **RoomNote** entity stores personal notes for each user per room.
+Each user has their own private notes that are not shared with other participants.

+**Key Attributes:**
+- `id`: MongoDB ObjectId primary key
+- `content`: JSON content (Tiptap JSONContent format)
+- `clerkUserId`: Clerk user ID who owns these notes
+- `roomId`: Foreign key to Room
+- `createdAt`: Timestamp when notes were created
+- `updatedAt`: Timestamp when notes were last updated

 ### Enumerations